evertonluiz00/english/adjectives.md

 4 - My dog is at the vet.
 My dog is `scared`. <br/>
 5 - You only had three hours of sleep.
 You are `tired`. <br/>
 6 - She watched a movie where the main character died; She is `angry/sad`. <br/>

+### Silly Story
+#### Fill the blanks below with the words of your choice.
+Follow the suggestions in parentheses.
+The sillier, the better!

+I ...

 ## List